 We work with two different programs within HERproject; HERhealth and HERFinance Wage Digitization.

 HERhealth provides health education and training for female textile workers to increase their awareness and access to health services.
 The participants choose which topic they need training on such as health, safety, hygiene, safe motherhood, food and nutrition, diseases.
-Since Lindex started working with HERhealth, we have reached about 13 000 women in Bangladesh, India and Pakistan with health education and training.
+Since Lindex started working with HERhealth, we have reached about 22 000 women in Bangladesh, Cambodia, China, India, Myanmar and Pakistan with health education and training.

 In 2014 we extended the HERhealth program at one of our Indian suppliers to also include men.
 We saw very positive results from this project as it developed the communication between women and men on sensitive issues.
 During 2016 we continued with another project in India that included both women and men.

 On International Women´s Day 2018, Lindex for the second year in a row highlighted the special day and textile female workers by donating part of the sales to HERhealth.
 The 119 000 euro donation will be used to start more HERhealth projects in Lindex suppliers´ factories.
 The corresponding donation from 2017 was 114 000 euro and has so far enabled nine new HERhealth projects and included about 8 500 women in Bangladesh, Cambodia, China and Myanmar.